Smith machine: Advantages and disadvantages

-Use of the Smith machine is frowned upon by many strength training devotees as it forces the user to adopt an unnatural straight-up-and-down "bar path" which can put shear stress on the knees or back (if squatting) or shoulders (if pressing).
+Use of the Smith machine is frowned upon by many strength training devotees as it forces the user to adopt an unnatural straight-up-and-down "bar path".
+This unnatural movement can cause shear stress on the knees and/or back when squatting or shoulders (if pressing).

 The constrained movement of the bar also reduces the role that stabilizing muscles play versus an exercise using free weights.
 This may allow heavier weights to be lifted, at the expense of engaging less muscle mass overall.
-It is also hard to keep an accurate training log because manufacturers usually don’t indicate bar weights.
+It is also hard to keep an accurate training log because manufacturers do not usually indicate bar weights.

 As with other exercise machines, the Smith machine is often preferred by casual or inexperienced strength trainees who do not know how to safely perform free weight exercises involving heavy weights.
 Many gyms cater to casual trainees and thus may provide Smith machines instead of power racks, which are a piece of equipment critical for safely performing squats and other barbell-based free weight exercises.

 The Smith machine does have some advocates amongst experienced trainees, however.
 The "bar path" issue is minimized for exercises involving a short range of travel such as calf raises and shrugs.
 It is potentially good for performing exercise variations when progress has slowed using other exercise forms, although care must be taken to avoid joint stress issues.
 The removal of stabilizing muscles as a factor can also allow one to increase the intensity applied to primary muscles.